 8slicesginger

-2large onions, charbroiled
+2large onions, leave whole, charbroiled

-3leeks, only the white part
+3leeks, only white ends

 ½cupmushroom powder, plus 1 Tbsp